 In WYA, we believe that every person has dignity regardless of beliefs, backgrounds, or circumstance.
 We are committed to promoting this idea to other people and learning more about the human experience in order for us to understand and respect one another better.
 If you share these convictions and would like to provide a space for other youth to learn about and in turn live out these ideas, then perhaps this is the opportunity for you.

-Simply fill out the online application form found HERE.
+Simply fill out the online application form available on this page.
 Fill it out and submit your application before the deadline.
+The organizers will screen applications and select a limited number of delegates who will join the ELC.

 As of now, WYAAP does not offer any form of financial aid to potential participants.
 We may, however, provide you with a request letter for sponsorships which you may use when looking for sponsors/donors for your trip.